flyingmachine/brave-clojure-web/content/organization.md

 * `deref` that bad Jackson

 So far, so good, right?
-Well, brace yourself, because this idyllic paradise is about to be turned upside down!
+Well, brace yourself, because this idyllic paradise or organization is about to be turned upside down!

 Call `def` again with the same symbol: